 - When shaping the dough into rounds before you poke the holes in them, use an unfloured surface and don't flour your hands.
 You want the dough to stick slightly to the counter to help create tension and give the dough rounds a smooth exterior.

-- Save one of the egg whites to use as an egg wash for the egg bagels, and you can save the other egg whites for making a scramble, for Swiss meringue buttercream, or to make a standard meringue for a pavlova.
+- Save one of the egg whites to use as an egg wash for the egg bagels, and you can save the other egg whites for making a scramble, for crispy swiss meringue s'mores, or to make a standard meringue for a pavlova.
 You can also freeze egg whites in an airtight container if you aren't planning to use them right away.

-- The most traditional egg bagel topping is poppy seeds (I used black sesame seeds here because I couldn’t find poppy seeds) but you can really use any topping you like.
+- The most traditional egg bagel topping is poppy seeds (I used black sesame seeds here because I didn't have poppy seeds) but you can really use any topping you like.
 Use an egg wash whether or not you use a topping to get a nice shiny exterior.

 homemade egg bagels